hfboyce/tableau_course/_sources/lessons/lesson3.md

 <br>

-Exploratory data analysis (EDA), is an early on process of your data analysis that you get acquainted and familiar with your data.
+Exploratory data analysis (EDA), is an early-on process of your data analysis that you get acquainted and familiar with your data.
 You are examining the columns (variables/fields) that you have, the potential relationship between columns and some summary statistics.

 **Why are EDAs important?**